Grow Your Own: The ABCs of Seed Saving

 0:00

 Step away from the Burpee and Gurney’s catalogs.
 Saving seeds from the best of the current harvest is relatively straightforward and a natural next step in the evolution of the home gardener that allows one to release their inner scientist.
-It is an exercise in self-sufficiency, with a dash of plant biology thrown in.
-Choosing to harvest seeds from the plants with the most desirable characteristics from each season, such as plant size, yield, fruit quality, taste, etc., ensures those qualities will be handed down to the next generation.
+It’s an exercise in self-sufficiency, with a dash of plant biology thrown in.

 Another consideration is developing plants with greater resistance to pests and disease.
 The goal is, after a few generations, to create varietals that are extremely well-suited to one’s specific backyard or balcony.
 It may be the reason why one neighbor’s tomatoes do better than everyone else’s, with seemingly much less effort.
-Which brings up another benefit of seed saving: the ability to swap them with other seed savers.
+That brings up another benefit of seed saving: the ability to swap them with other seed savers.

 Seed Selection

-The first step towards ensuring success is to determine what kind of plants one has: open-pollinated, heirloom, or hybrid.
+The first step toward ensuring success is to determine what kind of plants one has: open-pollinated, heirloom, or hybrid.
 Open-pollinated plants fall into three categories.
 The first is self-pollinated, which includes tomatoes, peppers, beans, peas, and broccoli, to name a few.
 These are easy to save seeds from because they rarely cross-pollinate with nearby plants, so one can plant several types of tomatoes near each other and their seed’s offspring should be true to form.
 On the other hand, wind- and insect-pollinated plants, which include cucumbers, melons, pumpkin, squash, and corn, can easily cross-pollinate.
 When planning to save seeds, it is best to grow a single variety of cucumbers, melons, etc.

 Heirlooms are simply open-pollinated plants that have been grown for generations and are often shared within a family or community.